IN FOCUS: Saxon-Bohemian Switzerland in the heart of Europe

 A conservation atlas for transboundary conservation areas

-By Larry Hamilton and Trevor Sandwith
+By Larry Hamilton, Trevor Sandwith and Maja Vasilijević

 IUCN’s first overture in transboundary conservation was in 1988 when the then Programme on Protected Areas Coordinator Jim Thorsell organized a workshop on Border Parks during a Global Conference on Tourism – a Vital Force for Peace.
 It resulted in a 1990 publication produced by IUCN, Parks on the Borderline: Experience in Transfrontier Conservation.
 In this, the UNEP World Conservation Monitoring Centre (WCMC) cooperated in identifying 60 sets of places where internationally adjoining protected areas occurred in 65 countries, and produced maps showing them (Thorsell and Harrison 1990).
 Thorsell followed up by writing several articles on transborder parks, including one in Natural History in 1990.

 The next significant action was the result of a call for Regional Action Plans at the IUCN’s IVth World Parks Congress held in Caracas, Venezuela, in 1992.
 Europe responded with Parks for Life: Action for Protected Areas in Europe that was published by IUCN in 1994.
 Section 8.7 was on Transfrontier Protected Areas, and action Priority Project 22 was “Support to transfrontier protected areas.”
 It listed a series of actions, and suggested that these could be carried out by a Task Force of the Commission on National Parks and Protected Areas (now WCPA) and the Federation of Nature and National Parks of Europe (now EUROPARC).